-PSY-637 Dissertation Research is a 2 credit course available for registration each term and is not associated with any particular step.
-It is the only dissertation course a student can register for directly.
-Students register with their chair as the instructor.
-If the chair is unavailable to supervise dissertation work during a term due to sabbatical or illness, or some other extenuating circumstance, another Fielding faculty member from the student's committee may supervise as a proxy for the chair.
-The course is designed to demonstrate active engagement with the dissertation from concept paper to final product.
-Students registered in the course should have a plan with their chair for said dissertation engagement for the term.
-A written summation of progress must be submitted to the chair before the end of the term.
+This course represents student engagement in the dissertation process from concept to the final dissertation as planned with and evaluated by the chairperson.
+It is the only dissertation course a student can register for directly, is available for registration each term and is not associated with any particular step.
+If the chair is unavailable to supervise dissertation work during a term due to sabbatical or illness, or some other extenuating circumstance, another Fielding faculty member from the student's committee may supervise as a proxy for the chair and course instructor.
+Students registered in the course should have a plan for said dissertation engagement for the term and a written summation of progress must be submitted to the dissertation supervisor before the end of the term.
 The course is graded pass/fail (CR/NC), or can be given an Incomplete as per the university grade policy.
 The course can be registered for a total of 6 terms; the terms need not be consecutive.
+This course cannot be substituted for other course requirements.